LeNPaul/Hello-World/README.md

 # Hello World!

-A repository with code that I write while learning how to program.
+The purpose of this repository is to serve as a catch-all for all of the code that I write while learning how to program.
 It is meant as a reference that I can refer to later if I need a refresher on anything, as well as a place to put code that doesn't quite warrant an entire repository.
 In addition, there might be something here that others may find useful.

 As of now I am focusing on building physics simulations, and doing web development.